 Nimbergood says the vendor is also bringing in its alliance partners and building specific solution stacks with go-to-market partners like Cisco, HDS, AWS and Microsoft, with the solutions then taken to market through CommVault’s broader partner community.

 “What we’re finding is that for the VAR community, data protection and what Commvault provides in the way of an enablement technology is really resonating extremely well as a piece of their adjacent selling motion,” Nimergood says.

-“Most of our VAR partners are in some form of data centre, virtualisation practice, they may have a managed services practice, a hybrid cloud consultative or managed services practice and for them, CommVault is providing that glue that brings the virtual repository and deep indexing of the data that is just growing by leaps and bounds, into a wholistic solution.”
+“Most of our VAR partners are in some form of data center, virtualisation practice, they may have a managed services practice, a hybrid cloud consultative or managed services practice and for them, CommVault is providing that glue that brings the virtual repository and deep indexing of the data that is just growing by leaps and bounds, into a wholistic solution.”

-Nimergood says the ‘waves’ of technology – network management, followed by data centre consolidation and virtualisation, followed by the move to the cloud – offer partners an opportunity to help customers build a data management strategy around information that may be located in a plethora of different locations.
+Nimergood says the ‘waves’ of technology – network management, followed by data center consolidation and virtualisation, followed by the move to the cloud – offer partners an opportunity to help customers build a data management strategy around information that may be located in a plethora of different locations.

 “All of our partners see that part of their business and practice growing and growing with CommVault,” he says.

 “MarketBuilder is a way for us to ensure we have the right return on relationship model not only economically but also from a deep enablement perspective to really service that kind of new practice area for partners.”